antor44/livestream_video/README.md

 #### **Summary**

 Architecture matters more than raw VRAM.
-Short-lived chunk processing enables many concurrent streams on RTX 16GB GPUs, while continuous processing with large-v2 (non-quantized) caps at 3-4 instances.
+Short-chunk processing enables many concurrent streams on RTX 16GB GPUs (10+ tested, potentially 20-30+), while continuous processing with large-v2 (non-quantized) caps at 3-4 instances.
 The absence of built-in concurrency control in both scripts means scaling near VRAM limits remains unpredictable without manual instance management.
 However, for subtitle generation workflows, longer processing times or delayed instance launches are acceptable since real-time performance is not required.

 **Q: How do I configure whisper.cpp for hardware accelerations (e.g., CUDA, Core ML, OpenVINO) and generate the specific models needed?
 Why don't the models downloaded by `playlist4whisper.py` work with all accelerations?**